-The Common Practice Assessment Form (CPAF) is used for all placements and can be accessed via the PSN website.
-These forms should be completed electronically and signed/dated by the educator.
-A signature is required in order to verify the hours and marks awarded on the placement and, where relevant, for learners to claim expenses back.
+The Common Placement Assessment Form (CPAF) is used for all placements and can be accessed via the CSP website.
+These should be completed electronically and signed/dated by the educator.
+A signature is preferred, where possible, to verify the hours and marks awarded on the placement and, where relevant, for learners to claim expenses back.
 A copy of the CPAF should be shared with the learner for them to submit.